SEL - SIN

 The average price of all round-trip flights from Seoul to Singapore clicked on KAYAK for each day over the last 12 months.

 Your flight ticket price will generally be cheaper if you fly to Singapore on a Sunday and more expensive on a Wednesday.
-On your return trip to Seoul, you should consider flying back on a Tuesday, and avoid Sundays for better deals.
+On your return trip to Seoul, you should consider flying back on a Tuesday, and avoid Fridays for better deals.

 What is the cheapest month to fly from Seoul to Singapore?